-- If there’s something that she’s been wanting to do together that you haven’t gotten around to scheduling (therapy? a vacation? dinner at a new restaurant?), make arrangements to do that thing.
+- If there’s something that they’ve been wanting to do together that you haven’t gotten around to scheduling (therapy? a vacation? dinner at a new restaurant?), make arrangements to do that thing.

 - Take ownership of the things you said over anger.
 Explain that you lost your cool in the moment.
 Don’t retread over the things she said or place blame.
 Apologize for a specific outburst and move on.

 - If something made you incredibly angry during the fight, explain why it triggered you.
-It’s important to understand what mechanisms are at work and they probably didn’t say it to intentionally piss you off.
+It’s important to understand what mechanisms are at work and they probably didn’t say it to piss you off intentionally.

 - Don’t post about your fight on social media.
 Bad move.